 Phone Or A Remote

-On every camera there is a timer function, but you have to run back and forward between your spot and the camera.
+On every camera, there is a timer function, but you have to run back and forward between your spot and the camera.
 To make your life easier I recommend you to get a remote.
 You can buy a remote on Amazon for about €10.

 Useful ➳ Check Out My Minimalistic Travel Photography Gear

-After you’ve taken all your photos on the best spots, it’s time to edit them.
+After you’ve taken all your photos in the best spots, it’s time to edit them.
 Photo editing can take your travel photography to the next level and make them even more interesting and professional to look at.
 Therefore, editing is an important step in taking good travel pictures of yourself.

 If you want to get a little more advanced, you can also buy Lightroom for your laptop and you can dive even deeper into the editing process.

 However, if you are not really into editing your photos, you can buy Lightroom presets from different bloggers.
 These presets are literally “Pre Settings” for Lightroom and act as a filter over your photos.
-Pop your photos in lightroom, select a preset and voila!
+Pop your photos in the lightroom, select a preset, and voila!
 Your photos are dreamy as hack.

 Be That Boss And Be Confident

-Are you curious what I take with me when I go out to take travel pictures of myself?
+Are you curious about what I take with me when I go out to take travel pictures of myself?
 Check out my Minimalistic Travel Photography Gear.

 Save This To Pinterest So I Can Keep Writing Free Travel Blog For You ↡